 The Wildrose Charcoal Kilns were completed in 1877 by the Modock Consolidated Mining Company to provide a source of fuel suitable for use in two smelters adjacent to their group of lead-silver mines in the Argus Range west of Panamint Valley, about 25 miles distant from the kilns.
 Although the mines themselves were worked intermittently until about 1900, there is no clear evidence that the charcoal kilns were operational after 1879.
-Evidently either other fuel sources were located or it was found to be more profitable to ship the raw ore elsewhere for processing.
+Evidently either other fuel sources were located, or it was found to be more profitable to ship the raw ore elsewhere for processing.
 This short life may help to explain the remarkably good condition of these kilns, more than 100 years after their construction.

-They have been remarkably well preserved and I think that is mainly due to how hard they are to get to.
-You really have to want to see them to find your way here.
+They have been remarkably well preserved, and I think that is mainly due to how hard they are to get to.
+You really have to want to see them, to find your way here.
 The small parking lot can hold about ten cars and features a pit toilet.
-When we were there only one other person was enjoying the kilns with us.
+When we were there, only one other person was enjoying the kilns with us.

-The kilns all have open doors that allows you to enter them and explore, but there really isn’t much inside.
+The kilns all have open doors that allow you to enter them and explore, but there really isn’t much inside.
 I did find it interesting how strong the smell of smoke was that had coated the inside of the kilns, even though they hadn’t been used in over a century.

-After exploring and reading the information on the kilns we got back in our Jeep for the long ride home.
+After exploring and reading the information on the kilns, we got back in our Jeep for the long ride home.

 If you are an outdoorsman, I would highly suggest the trip to Telescope Peak as it was a beautiful hike that I will write about in another post.
 If you heading out that way though, the Charcoal Kilns are a great and easy stop on the trip.
 Because of how hard they are to get to, I wouldn’t recommend taking the whole day out just to see them when Death Valley has some many closer attractions to offer the visitor.